Anacostia: History

 The core of what is now the Anacostia historic district was incorporated in 1854 as Uniontown and was one of the early suburbs in the District of Columbia.
 It was designed to be affordable for Washington's working class, many of whom were employed across the river at the Navy Yard; its (then) location outside of and isolated from the city made its real estate inexpensive.
 The initial subdivision of 1854 carried restrictive covenants prohibiting the sale, rental or lease of property to anyone of African or Irish descent.

 During the Civil War, Anacostia was protected by a series of forts upon the hills southwest of the city.
 Following the conclusion of the war, the forts were dismantled and the land returned to its original owners.

 Abolitionist Frederick Douglass, often called "the sage of Anacostia", bought Cedar Hill, the estate belonging to the developer of Uniontown, in 1877 and lived there until he died in 1895.
 The home is still maintained as the Frederick Douglass National Historic Site in Anacostia.

 Anacostia, always part of the District of Columbia, became a part of the city of Washington when the city and District became coterminous in 1878.

 On January 27, 1886, the House of Representatives Committee on the District of Columbia voted in favor of renaming Uniontown to Anacostia.
 After the bill passed the House of Representatives, the Senate also voted in favor of the name change.
 The name change became effective on April 22, 1886.
 At the time, property deeds restricted land ownership to people who were white, and therefore Anacostia had only white residents.

 The opening of the Pennsylvania Avenue Bridge in 1890 linked Anacostia to the rest of the District of Columbia.

 Great Depression

 In 1932, during the Great Depression, unemployed World War I veterans from all across the country marched on Washington to demand immediate payment of a bonus promised to them.
 The event became known as the Bonus Army Conflict.
 Most of the Bonus Army camped on Anacostia Flats, a swampy, muddy area along the Anacostia River later reclaimed as Anacostia Park/Fairlawn Park.
-Fearing civil unrest, the President ordered the military to disperse the campers from Washington.
-The Army Chief of Staff General Douglas MacArthur dispersed them, but exceeded the orders of President Herbert Hoover by crossing the bridge to Anacostia and torching the veteran's encampment.
+Fearing civil unrest, President Herbert Hoover ordered the military to disperse the campers from Washington.
+The Army Chief of Staff General Douglas MacArthur dispersed them, but exceeded the orders of the President by crossing the bridge to Anacostia and torching the veterans' encampment.
 MacArthur believed that the Bonus Army was composed of and led by Communists.
 George Patton and Dwight Eisenhower served under MacArthur during these events.